-What is a Keyword Modifier?
+What Is A Keyword Modifier?

-Why Use a Keyword Modifier?
+Why Use A Keyword Modifier?

 Using a keyword modifier is essential for optimizing SEO efforts.
 It helps to distinguish between key words and phrases by adding modifiers, such as location or time-based qualifiers.
 This increases the relevance of search engine queries, making it easier for users to find the information they are looking for quickly and accurately.
 By utilizing a keyword modifier, webpages can rank higher on SERPs, allowing businesses to increase their visibility online and garner more customers.
-Additionally, using keyword modifiers can help you rank for long-tail keywords with a lower search volume but are often easier to rank for.
+Additionally, using the long tail keyword modifiers can help you rank for long-tail keywords with a lower search volume but are often easier to rank for.

-How Keyword Modifiers Help You Rank in the SERPs
+How Keyword Modifiers Help You Rank In The SERPs

-Types of Keyword Modifiers
+Types Of Keyword Modifiers

 Adjective Keyword Modifiers